Henry Hope Wong

-At the age of sixteen, Wong enrolled in the Beam School of Aviation in Celilo, Oregon.
+At the age of sixteen, Wong enrolled in the Beam School of Aviation in Celina, Ohio.
 He made his first flight after less than two months of school, reaching an altitude of 5,827 feet.
 Between flights, he studied the theory of aviation and learned to assemble airplane parts.
 On one flight, Wong "reached an altitude of 7,000 feet."
 He claimed to have had only one accident in training, when a ground wire broke as he was preparing to take off and caused the plane to flip over.
 Wong received a scar under his right eye, but did not seem to be seriously injured.
 At the age of seventeen, he graduated with high honors and was awarded a diploma "as a regular aviator."
 He shared his thoughts on aviation with The Oregon Daily Journal:"Yes, it's lonesome up there.
 Seems that there is nothing in the world but me and the plane.
 The earth looks like a checkerboard with its farms, woods, and cities.
 What if something were to go wrong?
 Well, I'd just go wrong too, I guess.
 You can't do anything in a case of that kind and have got to take the consequences.
 But there is no reason for anything going wrong with the present perfection of airplanes.
 All you've got to do is be careful.
 There is a great future for aviation and I'm glad something told me while I am young and can take full advantage of it."

 After graduating, Wong applied to the United States Signal Corps, but was rejected because he was under eighteen.
 He began planning to build his own airplane "so that he may keep in training and be in readiness to report for duty in case his services are needed before he attains the proper age for military service."
 Wong's early estimate of the cost was $2500 (roughly $49000 today).
 He returned to Portland in the fall of 1917 and began building the plane in his parents' house.

 Wong named his plane the H.W.
 It was a "tractor biplane" with two sets of wings, a 90-horsepower engine, and two passenger seats.
 The plane was 27 feet long and 12 feet high, with wings 40 feet across.
 The Oregon Daily Journal reported that "the wood is dressed and polished up as handsomely as if done by an expert."
 Wong did much of the building in a shop on 290 South 3rd Street, finishing in 1919.
 Wong remarked on his difficulties building the H.W.:"I have been two years building my biplane, because I would run short of money and had to go to work and earn more.
 If at the beginning I had had the necessary means I could have accomplished my object in six months.
 But I am near the end of my task now.
 I expect to be flying by the middle of July."